-Following COVID regulations, groups of students ranging from KS2 - KS 5 will be allowed to buy a snack and or lunch form the canteen.
+Students ranging from KS2 - KS 5 will be allowed to buy a snack and or lunch from the canteen on their designated day.

 Slices is our school food provider.
 Slices' vision is to positively influence the eating habits of the next generation.
-Its mission is to educate the next generation on healthy eating through providing access to nutritious food at a young age and through a series of initiatives that enable them to look at food differently.
+Its mission is to educate the next generation on healthy eating by providing access to nutritious food at a young age and through a series of initiatives that enable them to look at food differently.